shunok/popo/docs/zh-cn/install.md

 var P = require('popojs');

-// es2015
-import P from 'popojs'
+import * as P from 'popojs'

 ```